AFP Level Interpretation Calculator

 Are there other factors that influence AFP levels?

 Yes, several factors can influence AFP levels and their interpretation.
-Maternal weight is a key factor, as heavier women tend to have lower AFP concentrations due requiring a weight adjustment.
-Other considerations include gestational age (miscalculation can lead to inaccurate MoM values), multiple pregnancies (twins or more), maternal diabetes, and ethnicity, all of which your healthcare provider will consider when interpreting results.
+Maternal weight is a key factor, as heavier women tend to have lower AFP concentrations, requiring a weight adjustment.
+Other considerations include gestational age (miscalculation can lead to inaccurate MoM values), multiple pregnancies (twins or more), maternal diabetes (which can lower AFP levels), and ethnicity, all of which your healthcare provider will consider when interpreting results.